ydnaod/mastermind/README.md

 ### `npm start`

-Runs the game in the development mode.\
+Runs the game in development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ### `npx cypress run`